emilyxpan/cse15l-lab-reports/lab2/lab-report-2.md

 1. You can experiment with optimizing remote running.
 The following are examples of what you can do to more efficiently run remote code:
 2. You can put a command in quotes after the ssh command to do that command on the remote server and then logout of the remote server automatically.
 ![ssh_ls](ssh_ls.png)
-3. You can run multiple command on the same line by using `cp` and separating each command with a semicolon.
+3. You can run multiple commands on the same line by using `cp` and separating each command with a semicolon.
 For example: `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`
 4. You can use the up arrow to go back to your previous commands instead of retyping it.